yubi42/42-libft/README.md

 # Libft

-This is our first '42 school' project.
+This is our first project at '42 School.'
-It's goal is for us to understand how libaries work and to create our own libary.
+The goal is to help us understand how libraries work and to create our own library.
-For a lot of the upcoming C projects we are not allowed to use any libary functions other than self written functions.
+For many of the upcoming C projects, we are not allowed to use any library functions except for those we write ourselves.

 ## Libft functions